US Secretary of State Blinken calls on NATO allies to help counter 'aggressive and coercive' China | DW | 24.03.2021

-Antony Blinken has told allies that the US will not force them to make "us-or-them" decisions, but called for action against aggresive Chinese behaviour.
+Antony Blinken has told allies that the US will not force them to make "us-or-them" decisions, but called for action against aggressive Chinese behavior.
 He reiterated US support to its allies.

 United States Secretary of State Antony Blinken delivered a keynote speech on Wednesday addressing US ties with its allies, threats from Russia and China, and global challenges on his second day of meetings with NATO partners.

-Blinken reiterated US support for NATO, saying "America is fully commited to NATO, including Article 5," the mechanism that ensures mutual defense within NATO.
+Blinken reiterated US support for NATO, saying, "America is fully committed to NATO, including Article 5," the mechanism that ensures mutual defense among NATO members.

-Blinken said global threats such as COVID-19 and climate change must play in a central role in decisions.
+Blinken also said global threats such as COVID-19 and climate change must play a central role in decisions.

 "There’s no question that China’s coercive behavior threatens our collective security and prosperity and that it is actively working to undercut the rules of the international system and the values we and our allies share," Blinken said after a meeting with NATO partners in Brussels.